Emily Hughes: 2004–2005 season

 Hughes moved up to the senior level nationally.
 She won her regional championship and placed second at Eastern Sectionals to qualify for the 2005 U.S. Figure Skating Championships.
 She placed 6th and was named to the team to the 2005 World Junior Championships.
 It was her first international competition and she won the bronze medal.

 2005–2006 season

 In early August 2005, Hughes spent nearly a week in hospital due to viral meningitis.
 She debuted on the Grand Prix series, placing fifth at both of her assignments.

 Hughes won the bronze medal at the 2006 U.S. Championships and was named as first alternate for a spot in the U.S. Olympic team.
 After Michelle Kwan's withdrawal, Hughes was added to the U.S. team at the 2006 Winter Olympics.
-She flew to Torino and placed 7th.
+She flew to Turin and placed 7th.
 She then competed at the 2006 World Championships, placing 8th.